scootzie/SYHDAnalytics/README.md

 # SYHDAnalytics
 Analytics Repo for Cultivator.
-[Check out the Cultivator App!](https://cultivatorapp.com/)
+[Check out the Cultivator App!](https://cultivatorapp.com/) Base knowledge of how the app works will help to understand the analytics we implemented for it.

 **1) DETERMINE PROBLEM TO SOLVE FOR:**